Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/ubuntu.md

 ## Step 3.
 Set up PostgreSQL

 PostgreSQL is available in all Ubuntu versions by default.
-However, Ubuntu "snapshots" a specific version of PostgreSQL that is then supported throughout the lifetime of that Ubuntu version.
+However, Ubuntu snapshots a specific version of PostgreSQL that is then supported throughout the lifetime of that Ubuntu version.
 Other versions of PostgreSQL are available through the PostgreSQL apt repository.

-Kong supports version 9.5 and higher.
-Ensure the distribution of PostgreSQL for your version of Ubuntu is a supported version.
-More information about PostgreSQL on Ubuntu can be found here: [https://www.postgresql.org/download/linux/ubuntu/](https://www.postgresql.org/download/linux/ubuntu/).
+Kong supports versions 9.5 and higher.
+Ensure the distribution of PostgreSQL for your version of Ubuntu is a supported version for Kong.
+For more information about PostgreSQL on Ubuntu, see [https://www.postgresql.org/download/linux/ubuntu/](https://www.postgresql.org/download/linux/ubuntu/).

 1. Install PostgreSQL.
-This command may not work on all version of Ubuntu.
+This command may not work on all versions of Ubuntu.

     ```bash
     $ sudo apt-get install postgresql postgresql-contrib